 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-Article 2 of the agreement (signed in 1982, and amended in 2010) cites the need for “the placement of observers on fishing vessels”.
+Article 2 of the agreement (signed in 1982, and amended in 2010) states the need for “the placement of observers on fishing vessels”.

 The third arrangement for implementing the agreement states that all foreign purse-seine vessels must carry an observer at all times to monitor compliance with rules on catch retention and FAD closure.